Helping Others & Selfishness (Is It Good to Help Others?)

 When you help others, you focus on the lack of something—that’s why people need help, to begin with, because they don’t have a certain thing, right?

-(The Sutra (in English, people call it the Law of Attraction) says, what you pay your attention to, expands.)
+(The Law of Attraction says that what you pay your attention to, gets bigger.)

 The good news?